iwomm/vmware-codehouse-2021/chapters/chapter-1/README.md

-# VMware CodeHouse 2021 - Chapter 1
+# VMware CodeHouse 2021 Prework- Chapter 1
+## Objective
 In this chapter, we will:
 - Initialize the project and the Go module
 - Create the "Hello Go & Gin" API